 Johnny's average dropped in 1942, down to .266 - still not bad for a catcher (and much better than Conroy's.200) The following year he dropped to .202, getting into only 48 games, and driving in only seven runs.
 Roy Partee handled most of the catching.
 Peacock was involved in an incident in 1943 that made headlines across the country.
 The Red Sox were playing at Washington's Griffith Stadium on May 9.
 The Senators’ Ellis Clary was batting.
 For no apparent reason, Clary flung his bat away, ripped Peacock's mask off, and started hitting him.
 The two "sprawled all over the plate" and it took quite a few players to separate them.
 Peacock later admitted he had taunted Clary.

-With the Blue Jays, Johnny played in 83 games, hitting .225 in 253 at-bats.
+With the Phillies, Johnny played in 83 games, hitting .225 in 253 at-bats.
 He drove in 21 runs.
 He even played one game at his old position, second base.
 Though he had been declared exempt from the draft earlier, with the increased need for men Johnny learned that he was called for induction on February 23, 1945.
 He was then given a 40- to 60-day extension, and so trained with the Phillies and began the season with them.
 His average drifted even lower; after 74 at-bats, he was hitting just .203.
 He had six doubles, six RBIs, six bases on balls, and scored six runs.
 With Mickey Owen in the Navy, the Dodgers needed a catcher, though, and several hours before the June 15 trade deadline, they swung a deal with the Brooklyn Dodgers, getting former outfielder and now converted pitcher Ben Chapman for the veteran Peacock.
 The transaction earned a headline in The Sporting News: "Peacock Added to Flock, All Brooklyn Preening."
 Writer Harold C. Burr offered his evaluation: "Peacock is what ballplayers call a good receiver.
 He hasn't any terrific plate punch, but he will hit for you in the clutch."
 Another assessment was less kind, calling it a “nothing for nothing trade” since Peacock had a broken hand at the time and Chapman a sore arm.

 Johnny played well for Brooklyn and batted .255.
 In November, though, with so many ballplayers coming back from the service, he was sold to the New Orleans Pelicans, to become player-manager for the Southern Association club.
 He finished in the majors with a lifetime .262 batting average in 619 ballgames.